AlgyJr/ios_guides/Building-Data-driven-Apps-with-Parse.md

 A complete list of features supported by Parse for `NSPredicate` can be found [here](https://parse.com/docs/ios/guide#queries-specifying-constraints-with-nspredicate).

 ##### Using `PFQuery Methods`
 There are several other methods that `PFQuery` provides to support SQL-like querying of objects.
-For example, you get 20 user media posts that have more than 100 likes on the post with following code:
+For example, you can get 20 instagram posts that have more than 100 likes on the post with following code:

 ```swift
 // construct query